usernamehw/vscode-todo-md/README.md

 # Commands

 - `todomd.toggleDone` <kbd>Alt</kbd>+<kbd>D</kbd> - Toggle Done (Completion)
+- `todomd.incrementPriority` - Increment priority.
+Or add one if it doesn't exist.
+- `todomd.decrementPriority` - Decrement priority.
+Or add one if it doesn't exist.
 - `todomd.getNextTask` - Get due task from main file.
 If none are due - get one with the highest priority.
 - `todomd.getFewNextTasks` - Get several tasks.
 Due tasks are on top.
 - `todomd.getRandomTask` - Get random due task if exists.
 If none are due, get random task out of non-due tasks.
 (Taken from main file).